Generational Marketing: A Guide

 How To Market To Baby Boomers?

-Baby Boomers constitute people aged between 57-75 and are most probably planning to or have already retired.
-They have a considerable chunk of accumulated savings, which gives them immense purchasing power.
+Baby Boomers constitute people aged between 61–79 and are most probably planning to or have already retired.
+They have a considerable chunk of accumulated savings, which gives them immense purchasing power, collectively spending an estimated $5–6 trillion annually, making them one of the wealthiest consumer segments in the world.

 Baby Boomers value quality and look for helpful information.
-They spend money, not on products and services, but pleasant experiences.
-Therefore good customer service, easy purchases processes, etc., appeal to them greatly.
+They spend money not on products and services, but on pleasant experiences.
+Therefore, good customer service, easy purchase processes, etc., appeal to them greatly.

 Moreover, they want to feel valued.
-Therefore empowering them through customised offerings is a great way to lure them.
+Empowering them through customised offerings is a great way to lure them.
+Health, wellness, and convenience-oriented products resonate strongly with this cohort as they navigate retirement and active ageing.

 A Baby Boomer prefers the product that is: